-Some symptoms disguise themselves well, such as through constipation and gas.
-You might feel like you have to poop and can’t seem to push anything out.
-Or you feel gassy, like you have to pass gas.
+Some symptoms disguise themselves well, making you think you’re just having constipation and gas.
+You might feel like you have to poop and can’t seem to push anything out, or bloated, like you have to pass gas.
 These can be so mild you might think drinking prune juice will relieve the discomfort.

-Instead, these can be the first symptoms of labor.
-If the gas pains and constipation persist, begin timing them to track how often they happen.
+If the gas pains and constipation persist, begin timing the discomfort to track how often they happen.
 If you see a pattern, you’re likely in labor.

 5. Water breaking

-Discuss with your doctor her protocol on what to do when your water breaks.
+Discuss with your doctor what she suggests you do when your water breaks.

-Usually, you won’t need to head to the hospital.
-You’ll want to labor at home until your contractions are a certain pattern apart.
-But note the time it happened, since you’ll likely need to deliver within 24 hours of your water breaking.
+She’ll likely want you to labor at home and only go to the hospital when your contractions are a certain pattern apart.
+That said, note the time your water broke, since you’ll probably need to deliver within 24 hours, regardless of the pattern of your contractions.